Post-secondary educational organizations in the United States

 These organizations for post-secondary education have a common purpose and mission for advocacy in numerous areas of both institutional management and the general public interest.
 The organizations have specific purpose for issues from faculty unionization to public policy research and service to institutions.
 Most are focused on the organization and governance of higher and tertiary education, but some are involved in service and research at all levels of education.

+For information about accrediting bodies for higher education, see Higher education accreditation in the United States.